How to travel between Koyasan and Osaka

 Passes and Tickets

-This ticket provides admission to virtually all points of interest on Koyasan, including Kongobuji, the Kondo Hall and Daito Pagoda at the Garan, the Reihokan Museum and the Tokugawa Mausoleum.
+This ticket provides admission to many points of interest on Koyasan, including Kongobuji, the Kondo Hall and Daito Pagoda at the Garan and the Tokugawa Mausoleum.
 It also entitles its holder to participate in a jukai service at Daishi Kyokai.
 The ticket is available at the Koyasan tourist information offices and can be used over multiple days.

 - Kansai Thru Pass (4300 or 5300 yen) - more details